-Middle School Certification Preparation Grades 5-9
+Grades 5-9

-Middle school education certification may be achieved in any of the following areas: language arts, speech/theatre, industrial technology, science, social science, business education, and engineering and technology
+Middle school education certification may be achieved in any of the following areas: language arts, speech/theatre, industrial technology, science, social science, business education, and engineering and technology.

 The Master of Arts in Teaching with middle school certification preparation program is a 57 credit hour program.
-It includes the 45 credit hours of graduate course work listed above (see Secondary School Certification Preparation), possible content area course work, plus:
+It includes the 45 credit hours of graduate course work listed above (see Secondary School Certification Preparation (p.
+72), possible content area course work, plus the following courses: